 These techniques are the ‘how’, but let’s not forget about the ‘why’.
 Changing our working habits isn’t easy, it requires motivation.

-Here is a list of the typical motivations of senior executives.
+Here is a list of the typical motivations of senior leaders.
 Which of these can really motivate you?

 Which of these factors matter most you?
 Rewind to see the list again, if necessary.